OttCS/Portable-DnD/README.md

 - *Quick Cast*.
 You can cast a spell that requires a bonus action
 - *Use a Potion*.
 You or a willing creature within 5 feet consumes a potion

-# Step-by-Step Characters
+# Character Creation
-Your character sheet is a full list of the different ways you have of interacting with the world around you!
+Your character has many different ways of interacting with the world around them, and your sheet contains a lot of the options!

-## Character Creation
-Character creation process is listed as straightforward as possible below, but feel free to check [D&D Beyond's approach for step-by-step characters](https://www.dndbeyond.com/sources/basic-rules/step-by-step-characters)!
+The character creation process is listed as straightforward as possible below, but feel free to check [D&D Beyond's approach for step-by-step characters](https://www.dndbeyond.com/sources/basic-rules/step-by-step-characters)!

-#### Character Races
+## Character Races
-Please reference the [Character Races](Races.md) document.
+Please referenct the [Character Races](Races.md) document.

-#### Classes
+## Classes
 Please reference the [Character Classes](Classes.md) document.

-#### Abilities
+## Abilities and Scores
-The most streamlined system for determining ability scores is one I came up with!
-It is a point-buy system that focuses only on the modifiers, and keeps all level 1 players between -2 and +3.
-Please reference the [Modifier Buy](ModifierBuy.md) document.
+All of your modifiers start at -2.
+You then may add a total of 17 to these, with a limit of +3 for each.

-#### Character Backgrounds
+## Character Backgrounds
 Please reference the [Character Backgrounds](Backgrounds.md) document.

-_**Proficiency**_.
+**Proficiency**.
 Proficiency is a measure of how adept you are at what you do, and can be considered “your experience with what you do regularly).
 This score increases at certain levels, but starts at +2.
-_**Saving Throws**_.
+**Saving Throws**.
 These are equal to your modifiers, plus your proficiency based on your class.
-_**Skills**_.
-These are equal to your modifiers, plus your proficiency based on your class and background _**Passive Perception**_.
+**Skills**.
+These are equal to your modifiers, plus your proficiency based on your class and background **Passive Perception**.
 Add 10 and your wisdom modifier, and if you are proficient in perception add your proficiency bonus as well.
-_**Proficiencies and Languages**_.
+**Proficiencies and Languages**.
 Your non-stat proficiencies and languages should go here.

-_**Armor Class**_.
+**Armor Class**.
 How hard you are to hit.
 This is based on what armor you are wearing + your dexterity modifier, unless your class specifies otherwise.
-_**Initiative**_.
+**Initiative**.
 How quickly you react in battle.
 Typically this is your dexterity modifier, unless your class specifies otherwise.
-_**Speed**_.
+**Speed**.
 Unless otherwise specified by your chosen race, your base walking speed is 30ft.
-_**Hit Points**_.
+**Hit Points**.
 Take the highest number possible on your hit die and add your constitution modifier: level 1.

-## Leveling Up
+# Leveling Up
-_**Increase HP**_.
+**Increase HP**.
 Roll your class’ hit die (reroll 1s), and add it and your constitution modifier to your HP.
-_**Stat Bump**_.
+**Stat Bump**.
 Increase a core stat modifier of your choice by one, up to +5 OR choose a feat.
-_**Proficiency**_.
+**Proficiency**.
 Increase your proficiency score by one.

 Level:
 1. Character creation